 Educated in Denver public schools and a graduate of the University of Denver, Dr. William H. Sharpley served in numerous public offices before he was elected Mayor in 1915.
 During his time in office, Mayor Sharpley was deeply concerned with and advocated for the health and social welfare of the city.
 Continuing on in his dedication to his fellow Denverites, he served in the Colorado State Senate, a member to the Second Charter Convention of Denver, the Colorado Medical Association, and the Governor’s Guard, just to name a few.

 J.M.
 Perkins of Missouri was elected Mayor of the City of Denver in 1913 and served his community for two years.
 A doctor by profession, member of the American Medical Association, a Freemason, and active in the Baptist church, Mayor Perkins was in office when Denver was hit with the greatest amount of snowfall ever from one storm.
 A record 45.7 inches fell from December 1st-6th in 1913.

 Henry J. Arnold (1912–1913)

-Running as the reform candidate, Henry J. Arnold defeated the Speer-Evans ticket in 1912 and become the Mayor of the city of Denver.
+Running as the reform candidate, Henry J. Arnold defeated the Speer-Evans ticket in 1912 to become the Mayor of the city of Denver.
 Much controversy and hype surrounded this forward-thinking Mayor, as he served as a popular whistleblower of the time.
 Advocating for increased transparency to thwart corruption, Mayor Arnold quickly became a favorite of the people.